Tired of sore muscles? Try these post workout recovery tips to give your body some much-needed relaxation and relief.

 - Zinc — raises levels of three important anabolic hormones needed to improve strength and increase lean muscle mass (testosterone, insulin-like growth factor, and growth hormone), boosts the immune system that is needed for recovery, and acts as an antioxidant

-- Iron —needed for oxygen transport and storage, energy metabolism, and acts as an antioxidant
+- Iron —is needed for oxygen transport and storage, energy metabolism, and acts as an antioxidant

 Whether you’re new to the fitness world or an experienced athlete, you’ve most likely been recommended creatine as a supplement.
 Well known in the bodybuilding world for helping to build muscle mass and recover quicker, creatine also has a number of other functions that you may find useful to recovery.